bastoche/ChatClient/README.md

 ChatClient
 ==========

-a basic chat client using the Windows socket API
+A basic chat client using the socket API for Windows, winsock.

+The projet compiles with Visual Studio 2010 on Windows 7.